 All information contained on this page is opinion only.
 It is not meant to replace your vet as a valuable resource for your dog’s health.

-Nutritional education is an important part of dog ownership.
+Nutritional education is an important part of dog parenting.
 Just as eating junk is not healthy for humans, the same applies to our canine friends.
 I feed my own dogs a homemade diet.
 In the past, I fed a raw diet until late 2018.
-I feel that a raw diet is the best type of food that your dog can get for optimal health.
+I feel that a quality raw or home cooked diet is the best type of food that your dog can get for optimal health.
 It sets the stage for a healthy immune system and a healthy weight.
-In my opinion, dogs gets their best chance at the longest and healthiest life they can have with the implementation of a raw diet.

-There are several different interpretations of a raw diet.
+There are several different interpretations of raw diets.
 Many raw feeders feed just plain raw style, based on what is known as a prey model diet, but there is also what is called a BARF diet.
 BARF stands for Bones And Raw Food or Biologically Appropriate Raw Food.
-My approach is somewhere in the middle.
+My approach was somewhere in the middle.

 Another option to the various raw diets, are homemade cooked diets.
 This is what I now feed, simply because one of my current dogs doesn’t process fats well.
 It’s impossible to provide a low to no fat raw diet so now I cook.
 It’s actually more work than a raw diet but totally worth it to me.
 Again, research is a necessity in order to prepare the diet properly so that your dog will have all the nutrients that he should.

 The easiest feeding option is one of the many premium quality kibbles now readily available.
 You really do get what you pay for!
 Yes, they are expensive but they are well worth the price in order to give your dog the best chance he can have.
 Keep in mind that just because a kibble is premium, does not mean that it is the right one for your dog.
 Digestive systems and tolerance levels vary.

 If you choose a grain free kibble or even a gluten grain free kibble, my preference is sticking with a protein level under 30 grams.
 Most people are not exercising their dogs enough to warrant a higher protein level.
 If you feel that your dog is sensitive to wheat, then avoid barley as well.
 It has the same effect.
-Take care to choose an equal quality of ingedients in your treats as well.
+Take care to choose an equal quality of ingredients in your treats as well.
 It makes no sense to feed organic meals while eating junk snacks throughout the day!
 If you are concerned about the whole grain free/DCM thing, please read this.
 It’s no reason to panic, despite the click-bait headlines you have seen.